polypass/polypass-branding/README.md

-# polypass-branding
+# Polypass Brand Resources

-Brand resources for Polypass
+All brand resources for Polypass.

+© Polypass 2024.
+All rights reserved.